seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

     print(text)
 {% endhighlight %}

-## Technique One: Dependency Injection

-Dependency Injection is where a piece of code allows the calling code to control its dependencies.
-The simplest way to implement this is as a function argument.

-This is trivial to achieve this in our example system: we adjust the ``hello_world`` function so it receives the output function as an argument:
+Let's adjust ``hello_world`` so it supports dependency injection.
+All we do is allow it to receive the output function as an argument:

 {% highlight python %}
 # hello_world.py